pySRURGS/pySRURGS/README.md

   -count                Instead of doing symbolic regression, just count out
                         how many possible equations for this configuration.
-No other processing performed. (default: False) -funcs_arity_two FUNCS_ARITY_TWO
+No other processing performed. (default: False) -benchmarks           Instead of doing symbolic regression, generate the 100 benchmark problems.
+No other processing performed.
+                        (default: False)
+  -funcs_arity_two FUNCS_ARITY_TWO
                         a comma separated string listing the functions of arity two you want to be considered.